Arsh21191/HMHTest/README.md

 Test Scenarios Covered
 FavouriteQuotesTest.java: Validates the functionality of the FAV QUOTE endpoint by marking the quotes as favourite and unmarking the quote.
 List Quotes by Author: Tests the LIST QUOTES endpoint by retrieving quotes based on a specific author.
 Ensures the response contains quotes from the specified author and validates the LIST QUOTES endpoint by searching for quotes containing a specific keyword.
 Ensures the response includes quotes relevant to the keyword.

+Instructions to Compile and Run
+To run all the testcases run the testng.xml file which is under resources folder.